johnmave126/johnmave126.github.io/content/posts/finding-nice-md5s-using-rust.md

   }
   /* omitted more impl for longer tuple */

-  /* some macro magic to make a larger tuple into-able to its subset */
+  /* omitted some macro magic to make a larger tuple into-able to its subset */

   #[derive(Clone, Copy)]
   struct FeatureToken<T>(PhantomData<T>);